-The Waterfront Plan public discussions highlighted that time is of the essence.
+The Waterfront Plan public discussions to update the Waterfront Plan highlighted that time is of the essence.
 Sea level rise and other effects of climate change are an increasing threat to the waterfront, and particularly its fragile historic piers.
-Many of the ideas and strategies developed in the public planning process will accelerate the waterfront's adaptation to climate change, with special focus on historic resource rehabilitation to open more piers for public use and increase economic productivity within the Embarcadero Historic District.
+Many of the ideas and strategies in the Waterfront Plan goals and policies developed in the public planning process will accelerate the waterfront's adaptation to climate change, with special focus on historic resource rehabilitation to open more piers for public use and increase economic productivity within the Embarcadero Historic District.
 The historic pier structures are unique in the State of California, and the preservation and rehabilitation of these resources is itself a public trust purpose.
-Just as San Franciscans worked together to rehabilitate and renew the Ferry Building and the Exploratorium at Pier 15 as major gathering places, the community must now find innovative ways to reduce risks over time from rising tides as part of rehabilitating more of the historic piers that create the iconic identity of San Francisco's waterfront.
+Just as San Franciscans worked together to rehabilitate and renew the Ferry Building and the Exploratorium at Pier 15 as major gathering places, the community must now find innovative ways to reduce risks over time from rising tides as part of rehabilitating more of the historic piers that create anthe iconic identity of San Francisco's waterfront.
 Similarly, the Port must address climate change adaptation challenges affecting the lands, maritime operations, and future development opportunities south of China Basin.
 The call for creative and collaborative solutions is clear.

 Throughout San Francisco's history, the waterfront has been a place of innovation, evolving to respond to economic, technological, and cultural changes.
 Many opportunities lie ahead, and solutions to the challenges are not beyond the reach of the Port, the City, and the region when there are shared goals and visions.
-Partnerships are critical to adapting to the social, economic, and ecological impacts of climate change.
+Partnerships are critical to incorporating adapting to the social, economic, and ecological adaptations to impacts of climate change, and ensuring the waterfront remains a treasured public resource that celebrates diversity and reverses systemic racism.
 A culture of public collaboration and learning will ensure that the Port is able to meet these challenges.
-The Waterfront Plan Working Group and Advisory Teams, and the many citizens, agencies, and partners that have invested in the public process to date, have set the foundation for continued successful collaborations between the Port and our community partners.
+The Waterfront Plan Working Group and Advisory Teams, and the many citizens, agencies, and partners that have invested in the public process to date, participated to update the Waterfront Plan have set the foundation for continued successful collaborations between the Port and our community partners.